 In 2016, BIO engaged the biotech and pharma start-ups on the West Coast in order to continue building the support structure needed to help early-stage companies become commercially viable and create live-saving treatments.
 The presenters at this innovative event became part of the overall resource partner network, reaching a constituency that we were not effectively reaching before.

-For 2017, BIO is seeking to expand access to this unique approach to all domestic and international biotech and pharma start-ups.
+For 2017, BIO expanded access to this unique approach to all domestic and international biotech and pharma start-ups.